silence-laboratories/silent-shard-snap/README.md

 ## How to run

 -   Use node version 18 or greater.
--   Need NPM_TOKEN to install the libraries, you can get that from your POC
--   Create .npmrc in root folder
--   Paste the following in the .npmrc file `//registry.npmjs.org/:_authToken=<NPM_TOKEN>`
 -   Now run, `yarn install`, to install the libraries
 -   Run, `yarn start` to run snap on local environment.
 This also have fast refresh so no need to build snap again after changes.